jerrytron/twine-story-export/README.md

 OSX: http://twinery.org/downloads/twine_1.4.2_osx.zip
 Win: http://twinery.org/downloads/twine_1.4.2_win.exe

+__Note: This is possible with the downloadable version of Twine 2, but you need to install a plugin that allows exporting into the Twee format of Twine 1.x.
+I will try to add a guide for this soon.__

 ## Guidelines for a Choosatron Compatible Twine Story

 1. You MUST have a _Start_ passage as your story beginning.